-SL1 includes several built-in (base) widget definitions that allow you to access and display data from outside the SL1.
+SL1 includes several built-in (base) widget definitions that are designed to display most of the data in SL1.

 This chapter describes how to configure these base widgets and what is displayed in each base widget.
+It includes the following topics:

+Common Fields

+Snapshot/Single Series > Performance > (base) Leaderboard/Top-N 23

+Configuring the Leaderboard/Top-N Widget

+Viewing the Leaderboard/Top-N Widget 29

+Custom > Tools > (base) Context Iframe Content 34

+Configuring the Context Iframe Content Widget 35

+Viewing the Context Iframe Content Widget 38

-For descriptions of additional widgets, see the Dashboards manual.
+NOTE: For descriptions of additional widgets, see the Dashboards manual.